gek169/Simple_ISA/README.md

 		is greater than 64k, the upper byte will be ignored- effectively trapping $ to the home region. you can also specify an amount to be added to the $ value with $+value+, where value is an integer literal (Not a macro)
 	@- expands to the current position of the output counter as a 24 bit unsigned integer.
 		Useful for section tags and fills and such.
 Has the same + syntax.
-Note that you *cannot* do %@% to avoid using $.
+Note that you *cannot* do %@%.
 	%- two of these defines a split directive. %0xff0A% will be split into 255,10.
 	ASM_data_include- include a file as raw bytes in the output.
-Macros are not expanded. bytes- include arbitrary bytes in the output file, 8 bit unsigned integers. shorts- include arbitrary pairs of bytes in the output file, 16 bit unsigned integers.
+Macros are not expanded on the line. bytes- include arbitrary bytes in the output file, 8 bit unsigned integers. shorts- include arbitrary pairs of bytes in the output file, 16 bit unsigned integers.
+Do not split the integers.
 	" "- space macro, used to remove whitespace.
 	"\t"- tab macro, used to remove tabs. asm_begin_region_restriction- record the current region of the output counter and emit an assemblytime error